-The Durham dragon that we produced for Theatrum Mundi was inspired by the North East’s many tales of worms and dragons.
+The Durham dragons that the project team have developed were inspired by the North East’s many tales of worms and dragons.
 Here are a few of the stories that lay behind the resurrection of our stage dragon.

 The Ethiopian dragon in Durham